-- 1/2 pound 1 3/4 cups rhubarb stalks, ends trimmed and thinly sliced
+- 1/2 pound Rhubarb Stalks, ends trimmed, thinly sliced 1 and 3/4 cups sliced rhubarb

-- 1/2 vanilla bean split lengthwise with seeds removed with a knife
+- 1/2 Vanilla Bean, split lengthwise, seeds removed

 - Add the water, sugar and salt.
 Simmer on medium heat uncovered for about 8 minutes until rhubarb is tender.

-- Let cool for 5 minutes and carefully place the cooled mixture in a food processor and mix until smooth.
+- Let this cool for 5 minutes.
+Carefully place the cooled mixture in a food processor or blender and process until smooth.

-- Return the rhubarb mixture to the saucepan, adding the reserved 1/2 cup of rhubarb, plus one tablespoon of water.
+- Return the rhubarb mixture to the saucepanAdd the reserved 1/2 cup of rhubarb, plus one tablespoon of water

-- Simmer on medium low heat until the f=rhubarb is tender, about 6 minutes.
-You can add a bit more water here if the mixture is too thick.
-Take off heat and stir in the rosewater (or vanilla, if using) and set aside to cool.
+- Simmer on medium low heat until the rhubarb is tender, about 6 minutes.
+Add a tablespoon more water if the mixture is too thick.
+Remove off heat and stir in the rosewater (or vanilla, if using) and set aside to cool.

 - MAKE THE RICE PUDDING

-- In a 2 quart heavy saucepan, combine water, butter, salt and zest.
+- Combine the 3 cups water, butter, uncooked rice, salt and lemon zest In a 2 quart heavy saucepan.
 Bring to a boil, then cover and lower heat to simmer until the water is absorbed and rice tender, about 15-20 minutes.

-- In another large, heavy saucepan combine the coconut milk, sugar and vanilla bean seeds and also the whole vanilla bean and simmer on low heat for 5 minutes, then add the rice mixture to the pan and continue to simmer on low heat uncovered until most of the liquid is absorbed, about 15-20 minutes, stirring occasionally .
-Remove vanilla bean.
+- In another large, heavy saucepan combine the coconut milk, sugar and vanilla bean seeds and the whole vanilla bean, and simmer on low heat for 5 minutes, Add the cooked rice mixture to the coconut mixture continue to simmer on low heat uncovered until most of the liquid is absorbed, about 15-20 minutes, stirring occasionally.
+Remove and discard the vanilla bean.

-- Serve with the Rose Rhubarb sauce and whipped cream too if you’d like.
+- Serve with the Rose Rhubarb sauce and whipped cream, if desired.